petero2018/cvc/README.md

 Please make sure that the profile name `mini_data_warehouse` matches with the `profile` set under the `dbt_profile.yml` file.

+Also, if you want this to try on a Snowflake account you either need to have an account already signed up or sign up for free trial.

+In case you don't want to deal with RBAC and security setup just test it with SYSADMIN I'd reccommend to set the default role to SYSADMIN and treat your environment temporary which can be teared down including transformed data.

+Alternatively, I have another repository to provision custome roles and privileges [here](https://github.com/petero2018/TerraformSnowflake) which can be utilised for RBAC and set least privileges.
 ---

 ## Step 3